PaulKeller94/Master-InformationEngineering/C#Application/Study Sheets/C#_sheets.md

     - are instantiated implicity

 ### Structs:
-    - can not have an explicit parameter less constructor
+    - can not have an explicit parameter less constructor (e.g. new Vector3D v = new Vector() works, but in class is no param less constructor defined)
     - they can have explicit constructors with paramters, but these must define every field
     - will not loose their paramter less constructor, if a constructor with params is defined
     - not be inherited, but all are inherited once from "Value Type"